 A low-copper diet may also be recommended.
 Foods to avoid include:

 You may want to drink distilled water because most tap water flows through copper pipes.
 Avoid using copper cooking utensils.

 Symptoms may be treated with exercise or physical therapy.
 People who are confused or unable to care for themselves may need special protective measures.

 A liver transplant may be considered in cases where the liver is severely damaged by the disease.

-Lifelong treatment is needed to control Wilson's disease.
-The disorder may cause fatal effects, especially loss of liver function and toxic effects of copper on the nervous system.
+Lifelong treatment is needed to control Wilson disease.
+The disorder may cause fatal effects, especially loss of liver function.
+Copper can have toxic effects on the nervous system.
 In cases where the disorder is not fatal, symptoms may be disabling.

 - ( is rare)

 - Death of liver tissues

 - Increased number of infections

 - Injury caused by falls